 - In to a large bowl add the coconut milk (or double cream) and eggs.
 Whisk together well.
 Add in 100g of the grated cheddar cheese and mix in well.
 Fold in the spinach and red onion.

 - Pour the mixture in to the base before placing in the oven for 25 minutes.

 - Carefully remove from the oven, add the remaining cheese to the top and the cherry tomato halves.
 Bake for a further 15 minutes until the centre has fully baked and the top is golden.

 - Remove from the oven and allow to cool for 15 minutes before serving or allow to fully cool before covering in foil and placing in the fridge until required.

-I grate my sweet potato in a food processor.
+I grate my celeriac in a food processor.
 I have also done it by hand.
 When doing it by hand I find it is always much wetter and thus requires draining of excess liquid before continuing the recipe.
 To do this, add all the grated potato in to the middle of a clean kitchen towel.
 Bring up all the corners and then carefully squeeze out any excess moisture.